dssg/triage/docs/sources/risklist/index.md

-# Risklist
+# Predictlist

-If you would like to generate a list of predictions on already-trained Triage model with new data, you can use the 'Risklist' module.
+If you would like to generate a list of predictions on already-trained Triage model with new data, you can use the 'Predictlist' module.

+# Predict Foward with Existed Model
+Use an existing model object to generate predictions on new data.

 ## Examples
 Both examples assume you have already run a Triage Experiment in the past, and know these two pieces of information: